Teaching Assistant Guide

 Questions?

 This contact form is monitored by CTLM.
-Questions and requests will be routed to the appropriate campus office, so you may receive a response from CTLM, from the school/college in which you are teaching, or from another unit.
+Questions and requests will be routed to the appropriate campus office, meaning you may receive a response from CTLM, from the school/college in which you are teaching, or from another unit.

 Do not enter any personal information about a student into this form.